MicrosoftDocs/azure-dev-docs/articles/jenkins/configure-on-linux-vm.md

 ---
-title: Quickstart - Create a Jenkins server on Azure
+title: Quickstart - Get started with Jenkins
-description: Learn how to install Jenkins on an Azure Linux virtual machine from the Jenkins solution template and build a sample Java application.
+description: Learn how to install Jenkins on an Azure Linux virtual machine and build a sample Java application.
 keywords: jenkins, azure, devops, portal, linux, virtual machine, solution template ms.topic: quickstart ms.date: 08/07/2020
 ---

-# Quickstart: Create a Jenkins server on an Azure Linux VM
+# Quickstart: Get started with Jenkins

 This quickstart shows how to install [Jenkins](https://jenkins.io) on an Ubuntu Linux VM with the tools and plug-ins configured to work with Azure.

+In this quickstart, you'll complete these tasks:

+> [!div class="checklist"]

+> * Create a setup file that downloads and installs Jenkins
+> * Create a resource group
+> * Create a virtual machine with the setup file
+> * Open port 8080 so that you can SSH into the virtual machine
+> * Connect to the virtual machine via SSH
+> * Run the setup file to download and install Jenkins
-When you're finished, you have a Jenkins server running in Azure building a sample Java app from [GitHub](https://github.com).
+> * Configure a sample Jenkins job based on a sample Java app in GitHub
+> * Build the Jenkins job

 ## Prerequisites

 * Access to SSH on your computer's command line (such as the Bash shell or [PuTTY](https://www.putty.org/))

 ## Create a virtual machine

-Jenkins supports a model where the Jenkins server delegates work to one or more agents to allow a single Jenkins installation to host a large number of projects or to provide different environments needed for builds or tests.
-The steps in this section guide you through installing and configuring a Jenkins server on Azure.

 1. Sign in to the [Azure portal](https://portal.azure.com).